Va\u{i}nberg--Br\`{e}gman relative entropy and quasinonexpansive operators: Introduction

-However, while the generalisation of \eqref{right.pyth.D.Psi} from $D_1$ to $D_\Psi$ has the same form as, and is completely analogous to, \eqref{gen.pyth.intro}, the original result of Chencov is more subtle, and contains an additional layer of abstraction.
-In principle, the generalisation provided in \cite[Prop.
-4.11]{MartinMarquez:Reich:Sabach:2012} deals with $X$ given by the reflexive Banach space, with convexity and affinity specified in terms of the linear structure of $X$, and is applicable to $D_1$ defined on $\RR^n$.
-On the other hand, Chencov's result deals with $D_1$ over $(L_1(\X,\mu),\n{\cdot}_1)$, which is nonreflexive Banach space, and it specifies affinity and convexity not in terms of the linear structure of $L_1(\X,\mu)$ space, but in terms of exponential families, i.e. a nonlinear exponential coordinate map on this space.
-The same issue of a ``suitable definition'' of convexity and affinity of the sets for which a given family of relative entropies satisfies generalised pythagorean equation appears in \cite[Prop.
+While the generalised pythagorean equation \eqref{right.pyth.D.Psi} has the same form as, and is completely analogous to, \eqref{gen.pyth.intro}, the original result \eqref{right.pyth.D.1} of Chencov is more subtle, containing an additional layer of abstraction.
+More specifically, \eqref{right.pyth.D.Psi}, provided in \cite[Prop.
+4.11]{MartinMarquez:Reich:Sabach:2012} and Proposition \ref{prop.right.pythagorean}, deals with $M$ given by the reflexive Banach space $(X,\n{\cdot}_X)$, with convexity and closure specified, via $\DG\Psi$, in terms of structure of $(X^\star,\n{\cdot}_{X^\star})$, and it is also applicable to a special case of $D_1$ defined on $\RR^n$.
+On the other hand, Chencov's result deals with $D_1$ over $(L_1(\X,\mu),\n{\cdot}_1)$, which is a nonreflexive Banach space, and it specifies convexity not in terms of the linear structure of $L_1(\X,\mu)$, but in terms of exponential families \eqref{eqn.exponential.family.chencov}: for a fixed $n\in\NN$, it uses a nonlinear exponential coordinate map from an $n$-dimensional subset of $L_1(\X,\mu)$ to a convex closed subset of a reflexive space $\RR^n$.
+The same issue of a ``suitable definition'' of convexity and closure of the sets for a generalised pythagorean theorem over a nonreflexive Banach space appeared in \cite[Prop.
 8.1, Prop.
-8.2]{Jencova:2005}, for a family $D_\gamma$ of relative entropies over (nonreflexive) preduals of arbitrary W$^*$-algebras (see Corollary \ref{cor.d.gamma}.(ii) and Remark \ref{remark.lp.breg.proj}.(i) for details).
+8.2]{Jencova:2005}, for a family $D_\gamma$ of relative entropies over (nonreflexive) preduals $(\N_\star,\n{\cdot}_{\N_\star})$ of arbitrary W$^*$-algebras $\N$: in order to establish the generalised pythagorean theorem for left $D_\gamma$-projections on subsets $K$ of $(\N_\star,\n{\cdot}_{\N_\star})$, the convexity and closure of $K$ was specified in terms of the structure of (reflexive) noncommutative $(L_{1/\gamma}(\N),\n{\cdot}_{1/\gamma})$ space with $\gamma\in\,]0,1[$, via Mazur maps $\ell_\gamma:\N_\star\ra L_{1/\gamma}(\N)$ (cf. Corollary \ref{cor.d.gamma}.\ref{cor.d.gamma.ii} and Remark \ref{remark.lp.breg.proj}.\ref{remark.lp.breg.proj.i} for details).